Updated on May 5, 2022

 These three words have become a cornerstone for Hop Culture Magazine.

-For the past two years, movements around the country have spotlighted racial injustice and police prejudice and acts of aggression against women and minorities.
+For the past three years, movements around the country have spotlighted racial injustice and police prejudice and acts of aggression against women and minorities.
 The craft beer industry has been called to action.
+An industry that has traditionally been predominantly straight, cis-male, and white saw people speaking out about being more inclusive and crafting events supporting equality and breweries showcasing the stories of underrepresented communities, bringing justice and voices to those whom people didn’t hear.
 Our community realized that beer has the power to create change.
-An industry that has traditionally been predominantly straight, cis-male, and white saw people speaking out about being more inclusive, crafting events supporting equality, and breweries showcasing the stories of underrepresented communities, bringing justice and voices to those who may not have previously been heard.

-And most recently, we announced our second-ever Hop Culture x New Belgium Present Queer Beer Fest, aimed at capturing the unique, diverse, vibrant, and colorful voices of the queer community in craft beer.
+For that reason, two years ago, we launched an event called Queer Beer aimed at capturing and telling the narratives of the unique, diverse, vibrant, and colorful voices of the queer community in craft beer.

-All together we’ve seen a surge of Black, Brown, woman, Latine, Indigenous, and Queer voices urging change, bringing new perspectives to the table, and highlighting BIPOC businesses that deserve recognition.
+We’ve seen a surge of Black, Brown, woman, Queer, Latine, and Indigenous voices urging change, bringing new perspectives, and highlighting BIPOC businesses that deserve recognition.

-These are breweries that either have Queer people in prominent leadership positions or are simply putting the work into the community to establish a more diverse, equitable, just, and inclusive space for the Queer community.
-We’re talking everything from small steps such as making beers that celebrate Pride AND more importantly donate proceeds to a specific LGBTQIA+ organization (no just slapping rainbows on cans here and calling yourself an ally) all the way to breweries such as New Belgium, whose huge strides have made diversity and inclusion a pillar of their organization.
+These Queer breweries either have Queer people in prominent leadership positions or are simply putting the work into the community to establish a more diverse, equitable, just, and inclusive space for the Queer community.
+Everything from making beers that celebrate Pride AND, more importantly, donating proceeds to a specific LGBTQIA+ organization (no just slapping rainbows on cans here and calling yourself an ally) to Queer-supporting breweries such as New Belgium, whose huge strides have made diversity and inclusion a pillar of their organization.

 From pioneers such as Samuel Adams, who donated $100,000 to GLAAD, an organization committed to rewriting the script for LGBTQ+ acceptance and that launched Love Conquers All, a Pride platform created in partnership with GLAAD, inspired by Love Conquers Ale, a Blackberry Basil Lime Gose limited release brewed by and for the LGBTQ+ community.

-To younger breweries taking charge like Queer-, Indigenous-owned Bow & Arrow Brewing Co. and Queer- and woman-owned and Latina-founded Lady Justice Brewing Co. that donates the proceeds from all of their beers to organizations across the country.
+To younger Queer-owned breweries taking charge like Queer-, Indigenous-owned Bow & Arrow Brewing Co., Queer- and woman-owned and Latina-founded Lady Justice Brewing Co. that donates the proceeds from all of their beers to organizations across the country, or Goldspot Brewing., one of the most inclusive breweries in the country.

-To be clear, both Queer Beer and this list include breweries that are Queer-owned or have Queer representation in leadership or in brewing and production along with Queer-supporting breweries.
-Those that may not necessarily be Queer-owned, but ones that through direct action support the Queer community.
+This year, when you’re looking to support a Queer-owned beverage business, use this list as your guide or jumping-off point.
+We want to be clear, this list includes breweries that are Queer-owned or have Queer representation in leadership or brewing and production along with Queer-supporting breweries.
+Those that may not necessarily be Queer-owned, but ones that, through direct action, support the Queer community.
 Whether by brewing beer that donates proceeds to LGBTQIA+ organizations, creating events such as Pride parties, drag brunches, etc., or other ways.

-As a Queer person, I can confidently say that it is just as important for our community as it is for others to have respectful, diligent, and caring allies.
+As a Queer person, I can confidently say that it is just as crucial for our community as for others to have respectful, diligent, and caring allies.
 Our voices are stronger together.
-Or as I like to say, a rising tide lifts all boats.
+Or, as I like to say, a rising tide lifts all boats.

-While this list is a great start, we know that there are many more breweries out there, so if we missed your favorite, feel free to reach out and leave your suggestions.
-And then, come celebrate the vibrant voices of the Queer community with us at Hop Culture x New Belgium presents Queer Beer on Friday, June 3rd, and Saturday, June 4th, 2022, or safely get out there and champion the rad Queer community in craft beer.
+While this list is a great start, we know that there are many more Queer breweries out there, so if we missed your favorite, feel free to reach out and leave your suggestions @hopculturemag

 Portland, ME